dosbenjamin/eleventy-webpack-boilerplate/README.md

 2. `npm install`

 ### Link to your GitHub 🔧
-Modify the remote url to use with your own GitHub account. <br>
+Modify the remote url to use with your own GitHub account.

-`git remote set-url origin git@github.com:USERNAME/REPOSITORY.git` <br>
+`git remote set-url origin git@github.com:USERNAME/REPOSITORY.git`

 ⚠️ You need a SSH key for this → [How to generate a SSH key](https://docs.github.com/en/enterprise-server@2.20/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)